pahomov/chvlk/docs/Contributing.md

 ## Create new component

 Creating new component is very simple.
+Fork this repo.
-You need jsut run one command in your termninal:
+And run in your termninal:

 ```sh
 npm run gen -- <ComponentName>